-These types of futures traders, otherwise known as retail traders, have no intention to supply or to buy the underlying asset.
+These types of futures traders, otherwise known as retail traders, have no intention to supply or buy the underlying asset.
 Retail traders will liquidate the futures contract before they are ever obligated to take possession of the commodity.

-Both types of traders have this in common: they are trading based on predicted price movement of the commodity.
+Both types of traders have this in common: they are trading based on the predicted price movement of the commodity.

 In addition to price speculation opportunities, the retail trading industry takes note of the hedging advantages of futures.
 This creates a “want” to get that same hedging benefit in other areas.

-If a farmer can hedge corn, why can’t a bank, portfolio manager, or an individual trader, hedge their holdings with something like currencies?
+If a farmer can hedge corn, why can’t a bank, portfolio manager, or individual trader, hedge their holdings with something like currencies?
 It could also be treasuries, a volatility index, and of course – the indices.

 I believe the hedging application, which is broadly used by, as we call it, “big money,”(people with millions under management) is why the market expanded past commodities and into some of these less tangible types of products, even extending out into currency.

 There is also the business of being in an exchange.
 The futures exchange, Chicago Mercantile Exchange (CME), is always studying where there is demand and what kind of contract size there is demand for.
-The CME observes public behavior and interest and provides a contract to let people either hedge or speculate on.
+The CME observes public behavior and interest and provides a contract to let people either hedge or speculate.

 Now we have Bitcoin futures, right?
 I mean, we know Bitcoin does not actually exist in the physical realm and yet people want to hedge it or they want to trade it.
 It is proof that we’re heading into that less commodity, more intangible world.